Advantages and disadvantages of a money market account

 Better rates may be available elsewhere

-For example, you won’t earn as much with a money market account as you would with a traditional CD because the CD has a time commitment: The bank will pay you more in exchange for locking up your funds longer.
-Committing to a two-year CD, for instance, could reward you with up to a 3 percent rate.
-Keep the trade-off of a lower yield in mind when you’re thinking about opening an account.
+For example, you often won’t earn as much with a money market account as you would with a traditional CD because the CD has a time commitment: The bank will pay you more in exchange for locking up your funds longer.
+Keep the possible trade-off of a lower yield in mind when you’re thinking about opening an account.

 Minimum balance requirements may stand in the way